nathanwhit/creditcoin-substrate/README.md

 ### Single-Node Development Chain

-This command will start the single-node development chain with persistent state:
+This command will start the single-node development chain with temporary state:

 ```bash
 ./target/release/creditcoin-node --dev --mining-key <your mining key>